rafi16jan/universal-chroot/README.md

 exit  # Exit from root
 ```

-a+x: This part specifies the change to be made.
+`a+x`: This part specifies the change to be made.
 Here, a refers to "all users," and +x means to add the execute permission.

 Create your first chroot image.